 - Investigators who sustained outstanding productivity over several years, resulting in a significant contribution to their chosen field and are expected to continue a successful career

-Current EAPC Board members and senior officers (Sections chair-elects and Secretaries) are not eligible to apply.
+- Current EAPC Board Members and Senior Officers (Section Chair-elects and Secretaries) are not eligible to apply.

-Candidates must fill an online application form with:
+Candidates must complete an online application form with:

 - Present position